Doctoral programme "Problem-oriented Sport Science"

 If you are interested in a doctoral programme at the Institute of Sport Science, please contact the relevant professor directly.

-For further information on the doctoral programme, please contact the head of the programme, Prof. Dr. Mirko Schmidt, or the co-ordinator of the doctoral programme, Sofia Anzeneder.
+Further information on the doctoral programme can be obtained from the Director of content, Prof. Dr. Mirko Schmidt, or the co-ordinator of the doctoral programme, Moritz Engel.

 Director of content